($1,394) Cost to ship a car from Jersey City, NJ to Portland, OR

 The best Jersey City to Portland car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Jersey City to Portland:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Jersey City to Portland:

 - Best for Real-Time Tracking: Nexus Auto Transport